michaelnordmeyer/dhammapada/README.md

 This repository will generate a [static website having the Dhammapada as content](https://dhammapada.michaelnordmeyer.com/).

-It generates from `dhammapada.json` the HTM, a sitemap.xml, and a robots.txt.
+It generates from `dhammapada.json` the HTML, a sitemap.xml, and a robots.txt.
 It needs `quickjs` for that, a tiny JavaScript interpreter, which can be installed on macOS with [Homebrew](https://brew.sh/): `brew install quickjs`

 The `Makefile` has everything to make and deploy the site.
 Its configuration is located at the beginning.